 Find out where your audience hangs out

-Starting out, joining an engaged forum like Indie Hackers can be a great way for you to get your initial subscribers as well as validate your idea.
+As you're starting out, joining a forum like Indie Hackers can be a great way for you to get your initial subscribers and to validate your idea.

-In the early days of The Slice, a good portion of my initial subscriber base were all from there, and it's a good start point.
-It's a great community and they are very inviting of newcomers, so ask as many questions as you can, comment on the posts, be active, ask for advice.
-Maybe you have just finished building your landing page, ask the community on what improvements you can make, and there are hundreds of sub groups that have a specific focus.
+In the early days of The Slice, a good portion of my initial subscriber base joined from Indie Hackers.
+When you join a new community, ask as many questions as you can, comment on the posts, be active, ask for advice.
+If you've just finished building your landing page, ask the community on what improvements you can make.

-Important thing to remember though is to “give more than you take”.
-Nobody likes that person that just spams every group, telling them to subscribe to your newsletter or buy your info product.
+The important thing to remember is to “give more than you take”.
+Nobody likes that person that just spams every group, telling them to subscribe to your newsletter or buy product.
 You need to provide value first before you can ask the group to support your own work.

-Joining Twitter is another good way!
-Most of the users on the Indie Hackers are Twitter users too and it's been proven that Twitter is a great way to build an audience if you know what you’re doing.
+Twitter is also a great way to build an audience if you know what you’re doing.

 To give you a little anecdote of how I got my initial subscribers, here is the accidental growth loop that I made.